cesare-corrado/PDEnsorflow/PDEnsorflow/gpuSolve/matrices/README.md

 * stif_pname:     the name of the function that evaluates the matertial properties
 * connectivity:   the domain connectivity (if None, it is computed and kept in memory)

+### assemble_vectmat_dict(local_matrices_dict,matrix_pattern,domain,matprops,connectivity=None)

+Given a python dict of functions to compute local matrices, this function computes all the global the sparse matrices using the domain connectivity and the matrix pattern.
+The output is a dict with numpy arrays of the entries of each matrix (*coo format*).
+Input arguments are:

+* local\_matrices\_dict: a python dict of functions to compute the local matrices
+* matrix_pattern: the sparsity pattern of the matrix
+* domain:         the domain object
+* matprops:       a MaterialProperties object that implements functions to provide local properties
+* connectivity:   the domain connectivity (if None, it is computed and kept in memory)

 ### assemble_matrices_dict(local_matrices_dict,matrix_pattern,domain,matprops,connectivity=None)

 Given a python dict of functions to compute local matrices, this function computes all the global the sparse matrices using the domain connectivity and the matrix pattern.
 The output is a dict with elements in TensorFlow sparse tensor format.
 Input arguments are: